splendo/kaluga/bluetooth/plugin/README.md

 ## Defining a device

 A device is a class or interface annotated with `@Bluetooth`.
+It exposes its services as properties.
+These services in turn expose their characteristics.
-It exposes its services as properties; a service exposes its characteristics; a characteristic exposes its values, each marked with how it can be accessed.
-Descriptors are nested in the same way.
+A characteristic exposes its values, each marked with how it can be accessed.
+Descriptors are nested in the same way (though note that Descriptors are not supported by Apple servers).

 ```kotlin
 import com.splendo.kaluga.bluetooth.annotations.*